Howard Norman: Career

 Norman has contributed to book review periodicals (The New York Times Book Review; Los Angeles Times Book Review; National Geographic Traveler), participated on literary journals' editorial staff (Conjunctions: Ploughshares), and been a member of the board of directors for PEN New York and PEN/Faulkner group, Washington, D.C.

 Personal life

 Norman met poet Jane Shore in 1981, and they married in 1984.
 They have a daughter, Emma.

 Norman and Shore lived in Cambridge, New Jersey, Oahu, and Vermont, before settling into homes in Chevy Chase, Maryland near Washington, D.C. during the school year, and East Calais, Vermont in the summertime.
 Their friend, the author David Mamet, Shore's Goddard College classmate, lives nearby.

 During the summer of 2003, poet Reetika Vazirani was housesitting the Norman's Chevy Chase home.
 There, on July 16, she killed her young son before committing suicide.

-Some of his papers, for the period of 1975–1979, are stored at the University of Texas in the Special Collections Library.
+Howard Norman's papers are housed in the Sowell Collection in the Southwest Collection/Special Collections Library of Texas Tech University.